NASA, SpaceX Crew-2 mission: How to watch Dragon launch to the ISS

 NASA and SpaceX are gearing up for the second operational flight of the Crew Dragon spacecraft.
-Four astronauts will hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster, on Thursday, April 22.
-It's going to be an early morning flight and here's how you can follow along live.
+Four astronauts will hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster, on Thursday.
+It's going to be an early morning flight for US watchers.
+Here's how you can follow along live.

+SpaceX tweeted a video of Crew Dragon on Tuesday and said "teams are keeping an eye on launch site and downrange weather."

 There will be some familiar hardware helping the new crew get off this rock.
 "The Falcon 9 that will be used to launch this mission uses the same booster as NASA's SpaceX Crew-1, marking the first time a flight-proven booster will be used for a crewed launch," said NASA in a statement.